Youth Tour

 WHAT IS YOUTH TOUR?

-An all-expenses-paid trip to Washington, D.C., paid for by Ouachita Electric.
+An all-expenses-paid trip to Washington, D.C., from June 13-19, 2026, paid for by Ouachita Electric.

 • A week of visiting historic monuments, touring world class museums and meeting elected officials.